ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 - <<TODO>>
 - Add decision for [copy-on-write](../decisions/6_implemented/copy_on_write.md) and provide implementation suggestions. _(Maximilian Irlinger @atmaxinger)_
 - <<TODO>>
+- Added explanation on why we wanted to migrate from Maven to Gradle for Java-related build facilities. _(Michael Tucek @tucek)_
 - <<TODO>>
 - <<TODO>>
 - <<TODO>>